Biden, Trump locked in tight races in battleground states

 Americans made their choices as the nation faced a confluence of historic crises with each candidate declaring the other fundamentally unfit to navigate the challenges.
 Daily life has been upended by the coronavirus, which has killed more than 232,000 Americans and cost millions of jobs.

-Millions of voters put aside worries about the virus — and some long lines — to turn out in person, joining 102 million fellow Americans who voted days or weeks earlier, a record number that represented 73% of the total vote in the 2016 presidential election.
+Millions of voters braved their worries about the virus — and some long lines — to turn out in person, joining 102 million fellow Americans who voted days or weeks earlier, a record number that represented 73% of the total vote in the 2016 presidential election.

 Early results in several key battleground states were in flux as election officials processed a historically large number of mail-in votes.
 Democrats typically outperform Republicans in mail voting, while the GOP looks to make up ground in Election Day turnout.
 That means the early margins between the candidates could be influenced by which type of votes — early or Election Day — were being reported by the states.